fivetran/dbt_pendo/README.md

 | [pendo__guide_event](https://fivetran.github.io/dbt_pendo/#!/model/model.pendo.pendo__guide_daily_metrics)             | The event stream of different kinds of interactions visitors have with guides.
 Enriched with any visitor and/or account passthrough columns, as well as the application and platform that the event occurred on. |
 | [pendo__visitor_feature](https://fivetran.github.io/dbt_pendo/#!/model/model.pendo.pendo__visitor_feature)             | Each record represents a unique combination of visitors and features, aimed at making "power-users" of particular features easy to find.
 Includes metrics reflecting the longevity and frequency of feature usage. |

+### Materialized Models
+Each Quickstart transformation job run materializes 68 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?
 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:
-- At least one Fivetran Pendo connector syncing data into your destination.
+- At least one Fivetran Pendo connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 #### Databricks Dispatch Configuration